npm-simplified/simplified/docs/content.md

 -- (int) `author`

-The id of the user whom the content author.
+The user id of the content author.
+Default is current user's id.

 -- (int) `parent`

-Optional.
-The id of the content where the content is a descendant of.
+The content's parent id.

 -- (string) `comment`

 The content's comment status.
 Options are: *open* | *close* | *disabled*.
 Default is *open*.

-###### Default parameters for content of type *group*:
+###### Parameters for content type of type *group*:

 -- (string) `name`

 Required.
-The content group name.
+The content's name.

+-- (string) `slug`

+The content's unique slug.
+Default is a generated slug from the content's name.

 -- (string) `description`

-Optional.
-The group's description consisting of at most 255 characters.
+The content's description consisting of at most 255 characters.

 -- (string) `parent`

-Optional.
-The id of the content where the content is a descendant of.
+The content's parent id.

 #### @returns:
-Returns content id on success or error object on failure.
+Returns content id on success or error on failure.

 #### Usage:
 ~~~~